Ghar Dalam

 You may also be interested in...

-Translated as ‘spicy lamb curry’ – (just kidding!) – it means 'Cave of Darkness' and you’ll find this prehistoric site on the outskirts of Birżebbuġa.
-It’s the genuine article as it was also found to contain the bones of animals that became extinct in Malta at the end of the Ice Age.
+The name translates as 'Cave of Darkness', and you’ll find this prehistoric site on the outskirts of Birzebbuga.
+We know this one is the genuine Ice Age article because when it was excavated the bones of animals that became extinct in Malta at the end of that period were found inside among the debris.

-Also discovered here were dwarf elephant, hippopotamus, deer and bear bone deposits of a different age - the hippopotamus became extinct here about 180,000 years ago, while the deer became extinct much later - about 18,000 years ago.
-As these are all animals that can be found elsewhere in Europe this is seen as proof that Malta was once connected to the European mainland rather than being part of Africa.
+Along with the extinct species were skeletons of animals from a later time that no longer live on Malta too – like dwarf elephant, hippopotamus, deer and bear.
+The hippo, for example, became extinct here about 180,000 years ago, while the deer died off much later - about 18,000 years ago.
+The same animals can be found elsewhere in mainland Europe so this supports the theory that Malta was once connected to the European mainland rather than being attached to the African continent.

 Further Information